 (use this hashtag on social media to find autistic-led pages and resources)

 To get the most accurate information about autism, it's best to seek guidance from autistic people themselves.
 Autism is a lived experience that's best understood by listening to and learning from autistic people.
-Our behavior and ways of thinking are often misunderstood and pathologized by non-autistic people, including professionals.
+Our behavior and ways of thinking are often misunderstood and pathologized by non-autistic people, including professionals (because most autism research does not include autistic insights and experiences).
 So before seeking professional opinions, I recommend taking the time to learn from other autistic adults.
 Broaden your understanding of autism and determine whether autistic experiences relate to your own.
 Self-diagnosis is valid within the autistic community (because there are so many barriers to getting a diagnosis).
 After connecting with and learning from the autistic community, you'll be better equipped to advocate for yourself if you want to seek an official diagnosis.

 Authenticity and Autism (masking/camouflaging)